 Despite its name, Old Åmsterdam cheese is not actually made in Amsterdam!
 You can visit the Old Amsterdam shops at Damrak, Singel and kaaswinkel in the center of the city.

-Try some of this Gouda type hard cheese, as well as other Gouda cheeses such as those flavoured with Green Pesto, Jalapeño or Chilli.
+Try some of this Gouda type hard cheese, as well as other Gouda cheeses such as those flavoured with Green Pesto, Jalapeño or Chili.

 Kaashuis Tromp near the Flowermarkt is another good specialty cheese store especially if you want organically produced artisan farm cheese as it stocks an extensive range.
 This range includes Stolwilker Gaten, Romero and artistically named Old Classic of Van Eck.